mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 It gave the frontier worlds the confidence that the Federation was going to help them.

-Cleon’s actions during the pre-Imperial era were often maddening to his peers.
+Cleon's actions during the pre-Imperial era were often maddening to his peers.
 One week he would be working on diplomatic relations with the monarch of

-Adguu Uun, the next he would be off to Nimluin to be present for Zhunastu Industries’ latest factory opening and then back to Capital to discuss the future of the Federation.
+Adguu Uun, the next he would be off to Nimluin to be present for Zhunastu Industries' latest factory opening and then back to [[Capital]] to discuss the future of the Federation.
 Historical records of the era make him appear to be a madman but when one steps back to look at the big picture, it was almost as if Cleon already